NVIDIA-AI-IOT/deepstream_reference_apps/README.md

-# Reference Apps using DeepStream 5.0
+# Reference Apps using DeepStream 6.0

-This repository contains the reference applications for video analytics tasks using TensorRT and DeepSTream SDK 5.0.
+This repository contains the reference applications for video analytics tasks using TensorRT and DeepSTream SDK 6.0.

 ## Getting Started ##
-We currently provide two different reference applications:
+We currently provide three different reference applications:

+Preferably clone this project in `/opt/nvidia/deepstream/deepstream/sources/apps/sample_apps/`

+To clone the project in the above directory, sudo permission may be required.

 For further details, please see each project's README.